Daspletosaurus: Skull

 Daspletosaurus had a massive skull that could reach more than 1 m in length.
 The bones were heavily constructed and some, including the nasal bones on top of the snout, were fused for strength.
 Large fenestrae (openings) in the skull reduced its weight.
 An adult Daspletosaurus was armed with about six dozen teeth that were very long but oval in cross section rather than blade-like.
 Unlike its other teeth, those in the premaxilla at the end of the upper jaw had a D-shaped cross section, an example of heterodonty always seen in tyrannosaurids.
 Unique skull features included the rough outer surface of the maxilla (upper jaw bone) and the pronounced crests around the eyes on the lacrimal, postorbital, and jugal bones.
 The orbit (eye socket) was a tall oval, somewhere in between the circular shape seen in Gorgosaurus and the 'keyhole' shape of Tyrannosaurus.
 Split carinae (edges) have been found on Daspletosaurus teeth.

 Postcranial skeleton

 Daspletosaurus shared the same body form as other tyrannosaurids, with a short, S-shaped neck supporting the massive skull.
 It walked on its two thick hindlimbs, which ended in four-toed feet, although the first digit (the hallux) did not contact the ground.
 In contrast, the forelimbs were extremely small and bore only two digits, although Daspletosaurus had the longest forelimbs in proportion to body size of any tyrannosaurid.
 A long, heavy tail served as a counterweight to the head and torso, with the center of gravity over the hips.

+Soft tissue reconstruction

+From a comparison of the degree of wear of teeth of Daspletosaurus with other extinct and extant animals, it is concluded that Daspletosaurus, as well as other non-avian theropods, had lips that protected the teeth from external influences.
+Due to this feature, the snout of Daspletosaurus more closely resembled lizards than crocodiles, which lack lips.

+A skin impression from Daspletosaurus torosus has been described, showing small polygonal scales measuring 3 mm in diameter.
+The placement of the scales on the body is not known.